pavelerokhin/user-microservice-go/README.md

 Test commitment for F.I.

 Test SQLite example database `user.db` is available in the repo and populated.
+## Test coverage
+`repository` coverage: 90.0% of statements
+`service`    coverage: 69.4% of statements `controller` coverage: 49.4% of statements

 ## Data model
 User type: